robtweed/ewdDOM/README.md

 ##  EWD DOM

 This is a lightweight DOM implementation for Node.js.
-It differs from other DOM implementations by storing DOMs persistently in the extremely high-performance [Globals](http://glogalsdb.org)database.
+It differs from other DOM implementations by storing DOMs persistently in the extremely high-performance [Globals](http://glogalsdb.org) database.
 By virtue of the in-process nature of the Globals APIs and the performance of the Globals database, the EWD DOM implementation breaks with normally-accepted Node.js convention and uses the synchronous APIs for the Globals database, allowing the ewdDOM module to provide a fully object-oriented suite of DOM APIs.